joergschultzelutter/mpad/docs/INSTALLATION.md

 If you want to host your own MPAD instance, you need to acquire your personal API access keys for both APIs and add them to MPAD's API config file (```mpad_api_access_keys.cfg```).
 An empty config template file is part of the repository.

+Additionally, you also need to set your APRS-IS login credentials (callsign and passcode).
+By default, the login callsign is set to ```N0CALL``` which does permit the program to connect to APRS_IS in read-only mode.
+You can still receive and process messages (based on your filter settings' call signs).
+However, any outgoing message will not be sent to the user (via APRS-IS) but ends up in the program's log file.
+Setting the user's call sign to ```N0CALL``` will automatically enforce the program to enter read-only mode. ```aprsis_login_passcode``` is automatically set to ```-1``` and no data will be sent to APRS-IS.

 ```bash
 [mpad_config]